-Environmental Sensitivities of Priority Response Areas may be monitored as part of the OSMP studies and OPEP response options in the event of a Level 2 or Level 3 hydrocarbon spill from assets and activities.
+Environmental sensitivities of priority response areas may be monitored as part of the OSMP studies and OPEP response options in case of a Level 2 or Level 3 hydrocarbon spill from assets and activities.

-The linkage between the environmental sensitivities, priority response areas, this OSMP's study strategies and the OPEP response options are summarised in Table 2-2 (Otway Basin), Table 2-3 (Gippsland Basin; excluding BMG Closure Project (Phase 1)), and Table 2-4 (BMG Closure Project (Phase 1)).
+The linkage between the environmental sensitivities, priority response areas, this OSMP's study strategies and the OPEP response options are summarised in Table 2-2 (Otway Basin; including Athena Supply Project), Table 2-3 (Gippsland Basin; excluding BMG Closure Project (Phase 1)), and Table 2-4 (BMG Closure Project (Phase 1)).